anders-wartoft/LogGenerator/README.md

 LogGenerator uses input modules, filters and output modules and combines that into a chain.
 Each event from the input module is processed by zero or more filters, that can rewrite the contents.
 After filtration the events are written with an output module.

 Example: Read a log file, add a syslog header and write to a remote Kafka.
 In the syslog header, add a counter that starts at 100 and increases with each string.
-Also, add statistics messages (beginning of transaction etc).
+Also, add statistics messages (beginning of transaction etc.).
 When the events are stored in Kafka, start another LogGenerator that fetches the Kafka events, checks the counter and writes the events to null (to increase performance).
 Give a measurement of the time elapsed, how many items were received, the event per second and an estimate of the bandwidth usage as well as a list of missed events (counter integers that are missing) and the next counter number we are expecting.

 The example above is literally two commands.